rayrednet/Go-FP/README.md

 4. User can add categories for the menu.
 5. User can update an existing category.
 6. User can delete a category.
+7. User can view and add a new review

+# Table Structures

 ## Overview